gburgyan/go-quickgraph/README.md

 }
 ```

 with caching enabled, the framework overhead is less than 4.8µs on an Apple M1 Pro processor.
 This includes parsing the variable JSON, calling the function for `CreateReviewForEpisode`, and processing the output.
-The vast majority of the overhead isn't the library itself, but rather the unmarshalling of the variable JSON as well as marshaling the result to be returned.
+The vast majority of the overhead, roughly 75% of the time, isn't the library itself, but rather the unmarshalling of the variable JSON as well as marshaling the result to be returned.

 See the `benchmark_test.go` benchmarks for more tests and to evaluate this on your hardware.

+While potentially caching the variable JSON would be possible, the decision was made that it's likely not worthwhile as the variables are what are most likely to change between requests negating any benefits of caching.

 # General Limitations